 Providing health education seminars in the community and workplace is an effective platform to empower individuals with the knowledge that allows them to make healthier choices.
 The most significant way to achieve a wellness mindset is to educate people on health and prevention.

 Preventable illness makes up approximately 80% of illnesses and 90% of all health care costs, which means education is key to reducing long-term health care and disease management costs for all of us, considerably.

 Integrative healthcare practitioners are the perfect resource to support a state of well being through education and effective treatments.
 They provide the information, awareness and therapies people need to support healthier choices.
 Integrative medical practitioners blend conventional medical practices and complementary wellness care that empowers individuals to take control of their own health and recommend therapies that will help them achieve their wellness mindset and improve the quality of their life.
 They are powerful motivators who look at the whole picture – mind, body and spirit.

 Integrated Connections places integrative medical practitioners into seminars and speaking events which engage audiences to make educated choices that sustain health and wellness over time.
 Our speakers aim to educate and transform health; and our seminars are much less expensive than reactive health care options that are often costly and temporary.

 Wellness is the choice to assume the responsibility for your quality of life, so to achieve a wellness mindset you must make mindful, educated choices that support your desired life.
 It’s time to get educated.
 Integrated Connections can help.

 This entry was posted on Monday, June 18th, 2012 at 5:55 pm and is filed under Integrative Medicine, Recent News.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.